Chicken Puttanesca

 A fantastic meal is less than an hour away, thanks to this bold recipe for Chicken Puttanesca.
 Tender, juicy chicken thighs are cooked in a vibrant tomato-based sauce with plenty of garlic, olives, capers, and more.

-- Oil: A neutral oil, like vegetable oil, is perfect.
+- Cooking oil: A neutral oil, like vegetable oil, is perfect.

 - Garlic: Fresh garlic, minced or pressed.

-- Tomato Paste: Make sure to use paste, not sauce.
-Paste is thicker and has a stronger taste.
+- Tomato Paste: Make sure to use paste, not tomato sauce.

 - Crushed Tomatoes: Boxed or canned.
 Strained tomatoes would also work.

-- Capers: Capers are the buds of a flowering bush native to the Mediterranean.
-They are brined, packed into jars, and are usually sold near the olives and pickles.
+- Capers: Capers are brined, packed into jars, and are usually sold near the olives and pickles.

-- Don’t Undercook: With boneless, skinless breasts, it’s important not to overcook the meat, but with chicken thighs?
-Honestly, undercooking is an all-too-common disaster.
+- Don’t undercook: With boneless, skinless breasts, it’s important not to overcook the meat, but with chicken thighs, undercooking is an all-too-common disaster.
 Use a meat thermometer to make sure the chicken thighs reach at least 165°F for food safety.
 175°F will give you a more tender, juicy texture.

-- Crispy Skin: Slide the cooked chicken thighs under the broiler for a minute or two, if you want to crisp the skin a bit more.
+- Crispy skin: To crisp the skin a bit more, slide the cooked chicken thighs under the broiler for a minute or two.

 - Skinless: You can also remove the skin from the chicken after browning the thighs, if you don’t enjoy skin-on chicken cooked with sauce.